Are you planning to visit the beautiful city of Athens?

 Do you love Greek olive oil?
 Good, because in Athens, you can also have a Greek olive oil tasting tour, where you will taste the most delicious Greek olive oil.

 2. Visit the Acropolis:

-The Acropolis is probably the most famous attraction in Greece, where everyone goes to see the majestic ruins of the Greek empire.
+The Acropolis in Athens is probably the most famous attraction in Greece, where everyone goes to see the majestic ruins of the Greek empire.

-It is beautiful, absolutely, the view from there is stunning, because it is located in the centre of the city so you can literally have 360 degrees of Athens.
+It is beautiful, absolutely, the view from there is stunning because it is located in the center of the city so you can literally have 360 degrees of Athens.

 It can get extremely crowded so if you want to visit it at your peace, taking wonderful pictures without a wall of tourists behind you, I recommend you to get there at the opening time.